ofasgard/execute-assembly-pico/README.md

 ```

 The first two arguments should contain a pointer to a raw .NET assembly and its size.
 The second two arguments are used to pass string parameters to the assembly when it is invoked.

-## Configuring the Runner

-The example runner is mostly intended to demonstrate the functionality of the PICO, but you can tweak it to invoke other assemblies if desired.
-To do so:

-- Adjust `config.spec` with the correct path to your desired .NET assembly.
-- Adjust `runner.c` to change the hardcoded arguments passed to the PICO by the `go()` function.

-Then run `make runner` again to build your PIC shellcode.

 ## Credits